nelsonripoll/learn-typescript/README.md

 ### Using the Version Targeting Feature

-The version of the JavaScript language targeted by the compiler is specified by the target setting in the ```tsconfig.json``` file.
+The version of the JavaScript language targeted by the compiler is specified by the target setting in the **tsconfig.json** file.

 ```
 {
     "compilerOptions": {
-        "target": "es5",
+        "target": "es2018",
         "outDir": "./dist",
-        "rootDir": "./src",
+        "rootDir": "./src"
-        "noEmitOnError": true
     }
 }
 ```